YangLabHKUST/XPA/README.md

 ## Overview

-The XPA aims to analysis large scale genetic cross-population analysis.
+The XPA aims to perform large-scale cross-population analysis.

 ## Download and compile
 ### Download